 My top 3 favorite reasons:

-This is a quick, one skillet meal ready in less than 30 minutes, is perfect for Meatless Monday and is vegan, gluten-free, paleo, and Medical Medium® Compliant.
+You can feel good about making my cucuzza squash stew because it's a simple, nourishing, one-pot meal ready in less than 30 minutes, made with clean real food ingredients, perfect for Meatless Monday, and is plant-based, gluten-free, vegan, paleo, and Medical Medium® Compliant.

 "Feel good about what you eat..."